 KEOL has more live DJs than any other radio station in the area.
 This is our bankable asset!
 Therefore, unexcused absences cannot be tolerated!
 Just because KEOL uses automation when a live DJ is unable to staff the studio it is not an excuse for absenteeism.

 If a DJ can’t do a show or needs to notify management for any other reason, the preferred method of notification is email (firstname.lastname@example.org).
-Management may also be contacted in person or by phone (541-962-3698) during office hours or by a signed and dated note placed in the manager’s hallway box.
+Management may also be contacted in person or by phone (541-962-3698) during office hours.

 Notifications for Missing a Show